madelinejoseph2027/snake/README.md

 ## Output

 The the simulation is run 5 times to produce 5 unique, random snakes.
+All of these will be displayed in the pybullet GUI.
 This value can be changed in ```snakeSim.py``` (in the for loop) if more iterations of simulations are desired.

 ## Citations